-You are born with your lifetime supply of eggs.
+Unlike men, who continually produce sperm, women are born with their lifetime supply of eggs.
 As you age, these eggs gradually decrease in both quality and quantity.

 What is an AMH test?

-An AMH test involves giving a blood sample, which is analysed in our specialised in-house laboratory.
+An AMH test involves giving a blood sample, which is analysed in our in-house endocrinology laboratory.

-An AMH or 'ovarian reserve' test can help to understand your remaining number of eggs, giving a indication of how many fertile years you may have.
+An AMH or 'ovarian reserve' test can help to understand your remaining number of eggs, giving an indication of how many remaining fertile years you may have.

 Unfortunately, testing your AMH levels does not tell us the quality of your remaining eggs.